 Information about HIV/AIDS in the Upper Peninsula

-HIV prevention and care activities are overseen through the Michigan Department of Health and Human Services (MDHHS), Division of HIV/AIDS-STD, HIV/AIDS Prevention and Intervention Section (MDHHS-DHAS-HAPIS).
-HIV prevention and care programs are funded by the Federal Government through the CDC and the Ryan White Care ACT.
+HIV prevention and care activities are overseen through the Michigan Department of Health and Human Services (MDHHS), HIV Care and Prevention.

 |CONTINUUM OF CARE